microsoftgraph/msgraph-sdk-powershell/src/Identity.Governance/Identity.Governance/docs/v1.0-beta/New-MgIdentityGovernanceLifecycleWorkflowUserProcessingResultTaskProcessingResult.md

 ### -CompletedDateTime
 The date time when taskProcessingResult execution ended.
-Value is null if task execution is still in progress.
+Value is null if task execution is still in progress.Supports $filter(lt, le, gt, ge, eq, ne) and $orderby.

 ```yaml
 Type: System.DateTime